ClaperCo/docs/integration/lti.md

 ## Canvas, Blackboard...

-These steps should be similar to the Moodle one, but if you have any trouble or want to contribute to the documentation for these LMS, please let us know.
+At this time, only Moodle has been tested with LTI integration.
+If you have any other LMS that works with LTI, please let us know and we will contribute to the documentation about it.